tue-ees-5xwg0/assignments/README.md

 ### Branch protection

 Once the assignment repository for your team has been made, you need to enable [branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule) for the `main` branch.
-You need to at leat enable the following rules.
+You need to at least enable the following rules.
 This will be part of your grading.

 * Require a pull request before merging
   * Require approvals: minimum 2 approvals